-Problem 2: Synthesize your audio pipeline with N = 8, S = 2, and a pitch factor of 2.0 for the FPGA and review the synthesis reports.
-If your design does not meet the timing requirement of 50Mhz you need to reduce the critical path in your design by breaking up that combinational path across multiple cycles.
+If your design does not meet the timing requirement of 67 MHz you need to reduce the critical path in your design by breaking up that combinational path across multiple cycles.
 For example, the combinational FFT implementation likely will not meet timing, so you should use one of your pipelined implementations for the FFT instead.
+Repeat the build process until your design meets timing.
+Please do not attempt to program the FPGA until your design meets timing since bad hardware can cause the server to crash.

-3.3 Running on the FPGA
+3.5 Running on the FPGA